joergd/forecast-cli/README.md

 forecast-cli
 ============

-forecast-cli is a node.js module and CLI tool for getting a weather forecast using [forecast.io](http://forecast.io)'s API.
+forecast-cli is a node.js CLI tool for getting a weather forecast using [forecast.io](http://forecast.io)'s API.
 It uses Degrees Celsius.